ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

     boolean laxDataBinding = true;
 |};

-// Simplified AuthConfig for the Operations client -- only essential fields
+// Simplified AuthConfig for the Connector -- only essential fields; can varyy depending on the connector
 @display {label: "Auth Config"}
 public type AuthConfig record {|
     @display {label: "Client ID"}